Death toll rises from Helene while supplies are rushed to North Carolina and Florida digs out

 Climate change has exacerbated conditions that allow such storms to thrive, rapidly intensifying in warming waters and turning into powerful cyclones sometimes within hours.

+A new tropical depression in the eastern Atlantic Ocean could become a “formidable hurricane” later this week, the National Hurricane Center said Sunday.
+The depression had sustained 35 mph (55kph) winds and was located about 585 miles (945 kilometers) west-southwest of the Cape Verde Islands, the center said.
+It could become a hurricane by Wednesday.

 Whittle reported from Portland, Maine, and Collins reported from Columbia, South Carolina.
-Haya Panjwani in Washington and Kate Brumback in Atlanta contributed.
+Haya Panjwani in Washington, Kate Brumback in Atlanta and Matthew Brown in Billings, Montana, contributed.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.